apjanke/octave-addons/README.md

 ## Naming conventions

-Functions starting with `oct_addons_` and those in the `+oct_addons` namespace are for the internal use of the octave-addons repo and are not expected to make it into user-visible code or APIs.
+Functions starting with `oct_addons_` and those in any namespace with `internal` in its name are for the internal use of the octave-addons repo and are not expected to make it into user-visible code or APIs.

 ## Dependencies

 The planar-gen code used to generate class definitions is from [Janklab](https://github.com/apjanke/janklab).

+## Documentation

+See the `doc/` directory, especially for [Developer Notes](doc/Developer-Notes.md).

 ## Author